2011 South Sudanese independence referendum: Reactions

 President of the United States Barack Obama said the result of the vote was "inspiring" as voters decided "their own future [and marked] another step forward in Africa's long journey toward justice and democracy".
 He also said that the United States would recognize South Sudan's independence when it is formalized in July.

-Salva Kiir met the leaders of the Polisario Front Mohammed Abdel-Aziz at an African Union summit.
+Salva Kiir met the leaders of the Polisario Front Mohamed Abdelaziz at an African Union summit.
 Abdel-Aziz congratulated Kiir for on a successful referendum process.
 He lauded "the wisdom and courage" of people of South Sudan people for a peaceful resolution of the conflict and expressed his hope that post-referendum arrangements and agreements could be finishing in the interim period before statehood.
 He also briefed Kiir of the Western Sahara's process to a similar referendum.

 Analysis

 The precedence of the vote was seen as important because most African states' borders were decided during colonial times which resulted in a heterogeneous mix of religions, ethnicities, and cultures.
 The Organisation of African Unity, however, refrained from redrawing boundaries for the fear that wars of secession could be sparked.